compass Explore next steps to improve your mental health. Get help for anxiety

 Even a lack of appetite can cause dizziness when the body’s blood sugar levels become too low.
 Anxiety, just like other conditions, truly highlights the close connection our mind and body share.

-If you’re experiencing the other symptoms of anxiety (such as the physical and/or psychological symptoms mentioned earlier), you can likely rule out a stomach bug or illness.
-If nausea is your only symptom—then you may have another condition that’s causing it.
+If you’re experiencing other symptoms of anxiety (such as the physical and/or psychological symptoms mentioned earlier), you can likely rule out a stomach bug or illness.
+If nausea is your only symptom, then you may have another condition that’s causing it.
+Here’s how to tell if you are throwing up from anxiety or if you are experiencing a different medical issue, like an infection, virus, food poisoning, or something else.

 A medical or mental health professional can help you get to the bottom of what you’re dealing with.
-And then from there, they can assist you with knowing how to best manage it.
+From there, they can assist you with knowing how to best manage it.

 • Deep-breathing: Controlled, deep breathing has been shown to help with nausea, specifically.
 In addition, it can help nip your anxiety in the bud, too.